 Most of the people who hated Tycho Brahe were residents of his private three square mile island (above) in the middle of the straight between Sweden and Denmark, 15 miles north of Copenhagen.
 Hven was a gift from Frederick II of Denmark-Norway to support Tycho's work as the royal astronomer.
 The island's fishermen and farmers were required to join the natives of 10 mainland villages in giving two days work a week to build Tycho a castle on Hven..

-He called his Flemish gingerbread castle Uraniborg, and it was a combination home and observatory, with everything an ego maniac could dream of, including a large portrait of Brahe (below) explaining life the universe and everything.
+He called his Flemish gingerbread castle Uraniborg, and it was a combination home and observatory, with everything an ego maniac could dream of, including a large portrait of himself (below) explaining life the universe and everything.
 Uraniborg had heated rooms and running water, at a time the King's own castle did not.
 Construction was so elaborate and expensive, it swallowed up more than 1% of Denmark's entire state construction budget.
-Brahe's excuse was that before telescopes, astronomers spent their nights staring at stars with quadrants and sextants, and measuring angles and calculating brightness.
+Brahe's excuse was that before telescopes, astronomers spent their nights staring at stars with quadrants and sextants, and measuring angles and calculating brightness bare eyed.
 And Brahe insisted his sextants had to be bigger than anybody else's sextants.
 But even as the towers of Uraniborg were constructed, Brahe realized they swayed so much in the wind, his instruments would be almost useless.

 A large part of the problem was the boorish Brahe did not inspire dedication in his unwilling workers.